jstoyles/api-template/README.md

 I recently added a docs.php file that will auto-generate a detailed documenation page based on the stored procedures and their necessary parameters.

 NOTE: The auto-generate documenation page leverages the MySQL COMMENT option for stored procedures.
-In order to provide a description and an example JSON response this option should be used as described here:
+If a properly formatted stored procedure comment is provided, the docs page will show a description of the API method and an example JSON response.

-A Stored Procedure Comment shoule be formatted as... '< API Description > ~ < Example JSON Response >'
+In order to provide a description and example JSON response, a comment should be formatted as: '< API Description > ~ < Example JSON Response >'

 For Example:
 COMMENT 'This method can be used to test the current status of the API ~ {"result":true,"msg":"success","data":[{"error":"0","message":"API Works"}]}'